 This project investigates the abiding question of the sources and nature of normative claims and judgments in the fields of law, philosophical ethics and theological ethics and their various junctures.

-In this inaugural year of the project 2013/14, we invite applications for 4 PhD studentships from high achieving students to join us in pursuing rigorous disciplinary and/or interdisciplinary research into these questions.
+We invite applications for 4 PhD studentships from high achieving students to join us in pursuing rigorous disciplinary and/or interdisciplinary research into these questions.

 Questions concerning normativity clearly assume a wide variety of forms within the discourses of law, philosophy and theology.
 We suggest that historical and analytical inquiry can be organised with reference to three terms that designate recurrent foci of debates.
 The project takes these three terms—nature, narrative and nihilism—as markers which indicate the most interesting and important aspects of the leading arguments in our respective fields, as well as across them.